technomada/cloud-from-scratch/README.md

 * **Raspbery PI** (v3 or greater, or adopt the instructions to a PC or Virtual Machine)
 * **VPS Account** (Linode/Digital Ocean/Vultr)

 If you're not already familiar with [Wireguard](https://www.wireguard.com/) and [Docker](https://www.docker.com/) you may want to first familiarize yourself with these as they play core roles in this project.
+These instructions assume you are comfortable with command line based installation and configuration.
+For text editing we'll use vim, feel free to replace vim with the text editor of your choice.

 ## Sections